 RISD’s total tax rate is $1.4047 per $100 of taxable assessed value.
-The tax rate is separated into $1.0547 for maintenance and operations (M&O Tax Rate) and $0.35 for principal and interest payments (I&S Tax Rate) on debt outstanding.
-The I&S tax rate would not change if Bond 2021 is approved by voters.
+The tax rate is separated into $1.0547 for maintenance and operations (M&O Tax Rate) and $0.35 for principal and interest payments on bonds (the debt service tax rate).
+The debt service tax rate would not change and remain at $0.35 if Bond 2021 is approved by voters.

 As part of its financial and budgeting philosophy, RISD aggressively structures and repays bond debt, while taking advantage of opportunities to refinance debt into lower interest rates when possible in a process known as refunding.

 The primary benefit of the district’s philosophy is the significant present-value savings that occur through lower interest rates achieved by the refinancing.
 Another benefit of RISD’s aggressive repayment of bonds is the additional bonding capacity it creates while keeping the tax rate the same on property within the district.

 An additional factor that has allowed RISD to repay bonds more quickly is the higher- than-projected revenue generated by continued growth in property values across the district.
 This allows RISD to accelerate repayment of previously issued bonds.
 Finally, the assumptions used for future interest rate and property values when calculating future bond capacity are very conservative.
 This means even if the assumptions vary moderately from recent trends, RISD would retain the capacity to fund proposed projects without impacting the tax rate.
 (See separate video)

 In 2019, the Dallas County portion of RISD’s total assessed valuation rose more than 12% to $14.9 billion.

 4. Why does the ballot language say this is a tax increase?